dthaler/iftype-reg/draft-thaler-iftype-reg.md

    when using YANG modules.
 This document clarifies that ifTypes and tunnelTypes are independent from the type of, or even existence of, a data model.

-2. The use of, and requirements around, sub-layers and sub-types were not well understood, but good examples of both now exist.
+2. The use of and requirements around sub-layers and sub-types were not well understood, but good examples of both now exist.
    This is discussed in {{sublayers}}.